 The Philodendron is one of the easiest indoor plants out there.
-Originally the plant comes from the rainforest of South America and grows up along large plants and trees.
 The best thing about the plant is its leaves.
 Whatever species of the Philodendron, the leaf of the plant will never disappoint you.
 One of the most famous Philodendrons is the Monstera.

 Keep the knife under hot water and clean them well.
 This prevents you from unnecessarily transferring bacteria during the propagation.

 Do you happen to have disinfectant or pure alcohol?
 Disinfect the tools after using hot water.
 Let's get away with those bacteria and fungi!

 Choose a nice stem.
 Does it happen to have an aerial root?
 That is ideal!
 You can cut off the stem from the plant 5 cm below the aerial root.

 Doesn’t the plant have an aerial root where you would like to separate the plant from each other?
 Then cut the stem a bit oblique.
 There is a bigger chance that roots will grow on it, when you cut it oblique.
 Cuttings without an aerial root are therefore possible, but unfortunately not always successful.

 Do you happen to have cutting powder at home?
 Then you can apply the cutting powder to the ‘open wound’ of the cutting.
 Let the powder dry well!